jjs2282/CNN_LENET.v/README.md

-# CNN_LENET.v
+# CNN_LENET
-Implementation the cnn hardware Lenet using verilog(start from 2020.11.01
+Implementation the cnn hardware Lenet using verilog (start from 2020.11.01)